UK records further 157,758 Covid cases as pressure grows on NHS

 Related video

-A further 157,758 Covid cases have been reported in the UK in the past 24 hour period, government figures show as Omicron sweeps through the country.
+The UK has reported a further 157,758 Covid cases in the past 24 hour period, government figures show as Omicron sweeps through the country.

-Some 137,541 of those infections were reported in England and 20,217 in Scotland - a new record high.
+Some 137,541 of those infections were logged in England and 20,217 in Scotland, a new record high.
 No data was available for Wales or Northern Ireland.

 The latest official figures come after Boris Johnson ruled out further restrictions, saying England would continue with plan B rules despite growing pressure on the NHS.

-Speaking while on a visit to a vaccination centre in Aylesbury, Buckinghamshire, the prime minister accepted that hospitals would come under "considerable" pressure in the coming days.
+Speaking on a visit to a vaccination centre in Aylesbury, Buckinghamshire, the prime minister accepted that hospitals would come under "considerable" pressure in the coming days.

-But he insisted that plan B measures, which include wearing face masks in some settings and guidance to work from home, are the right way forward.
+But he insisted that plan B measures, which include wearing face masks in some settings and guidance to work from home, were the right way forward.

 Mr Johnson pledged to "make sure that we look after our NHS any way that we can" as a critical incident was declared at a hospital trust in Lincolnshire.

-He warned "there's no question Omicron continues to surge through the country" and he added: "I think we've got to recognise that the pressure on our NHS, on our hospitals, is going to be considerable in the course of the next couple of weeks, and maybe more."
+He warned "there's no question Omicron continues to surge through the country" and added: "I think we've got to recognise that the pressure on our NHS, on our hospitals, is going to be considerable in the course of the next couple of weeks, and maybe more."

 The PM said he appreciated the strain NHS staff were under, and that it was "vital that we make sure that we help them by trying to contain the pandemic" by getting vaccinated and following plan B measures.